We Are In The Business Of Healing

 Improperly Loaded Trucks

-All parts of a commercial truck must be in top working conditions and prepared or maintained safely, right down to how much cargo is placed into the trailer.
-An improperly loaded or overloaded tractor trailer may be a direct or indirect source of a semi-truck accident.
+All parts of a commercial truck must be in top working condition and prepared or maintained safely, right down to how much cargo is placed into the trailer.
+An imbalanced or overloaded tractor-trailer may be a direct or indirect source of a semi-truck accident.
 Proving its involvement in your truck accident can remove liability from your shoulders and place it back onto the trucking company.

 Want help with your claim?
 Our Toledo truck accident lawyers are known for: